lgugelmann/HD6301_thing/asm/README.md

 ### User programs

-"User programs" are defined in the `programs` directory and bundled together by `programs.s`.
+"User programs" are defined in the `programs` directory.
+They are bundled together by an auto-generated `programs.s` file created by the `generate_programs_list.py` utility at build time.
 That file also sets up the "program registry" which lists names and start addresses for all programs in the ROM.
 That's the structure the monitor programs `list` and `run` use to do their thing.
+The set of programs to be built is configurable via CMake variables.
+There is also the option to make one program auto-run at reset.

 By convention, and to avoid conflicts, each program has a `SECTION` named after itself, and exports only a `program_name_start` function outside of itself.
-This makes it easier to bundle all programs together.

 The separation between user code and monitor code makes it possible to flash each part independently of each other and increase iteration speed.